jaclynrbeck/3DMorph/README.md

 	* Threshold screens open with some default values already set.
 	* Cell size cutoff GUIs now show all cells post-segmentation instead of all cells

+* New Utility: Pre-processing
+	* Java jar utility to mass-convert/pre-process OIR files into tiffs.
+Requires Java JRE or JDK to be installed.
+	* Utility uses FIJI to do background subtraction and a 2x2x2 median filter on the images.
+	* Source code included for running as a FIJI plugin instead of a stand-alone jar.